Net-Mist/AdventOfCode2023/Readme.md

 ## Things learn

-- When size of vector are known, use ArrayVec
+- When size of vector are known, use ArrayVec to prevent Heap allocation

 ## generate all days